sklintyg/devops/develop/README.md

 ## Running tests
 This section describes, in a generic way, how to run different kind of tests within Intygstjänster.
 Note that not all tests are applicable for all applications, but when a test of a certain type is present in an application, then this section can be used as guidance.

 The tests all run against the application standard and internal port.
 Not the via the frontend proxy.
 If that use-case is needed then this can easily be acheived via changes to the configuration file for the test.
-This will also create the need to start the frontend proxy before the test i run.
+This will also create the need to start the frontend proxy before the test is run.

 See the illustration section for an overview of how the tests relates to, and uses, different ports.

-> All commands specified below are run from the project-root.
+> All commands specified below are run from the project-root, and require the application to be started as the primary instance.

 > Applications marked with (*) requires that Intygstjänst is started as well.